-- St Joseph's Catholic Primary School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR).
-The SCR is a list of all staff, volunteers and governors and meets statutory requirements. - We advise all staff and volunteers to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings.
+- The Governing Body will ensure that the Senior Leadership Team and at least one member of the Governing Body complete accredited Safer Recruitment Training in line with statutory requirements. - St Joseph's Catholic Primary School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR).
+The SCR is a list of all staff (including supply staff), volunteers and governors and meets statutory requirements. - We expect all staff and volunteers to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings.